A Website Construction Guide for Visual Artists:

 </a>

 You can click the thumbnails to view how they operate differently.
 Example #1 simply links the thumbnail ("mumps_sm.jpg") to the larger image ("mumps.jpg") -- both are in a folder called "media".
-The browser understands to create a new page to house the image, which is usually a plain white/grey default page and the image will load up in the top corner.
-Since this is not the most attractive way to showcase images, Example #2 shows how you can link the thumbnail to a whole new webpage ("imagedemo.html").
-The drawback here is that a separate page must be created for each image displayed.
+The browser understands to create a new page to house the image, which is usually a plain white default page with the image positioned in the top corner.
+Since this is not the most interesting way to showcase images, Example #2 shows how you can link the thumbnail to a whole new webpage ("imagedemo.html").